310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% endbubble %}

 {% bubble Tetora %}
-Crap, I forgot about that.
+Crap, I forgot ‘bout that.

 Midori-kun, you can carry two paint buckets in your hands so easily!
 That’s some physical strength you have~♪
 {% endbubble %}